mstable/MIPs/MIPS/mip-17.md

 ## Simple Summary

-It is proposed to add an mUSD/RAI Feeder Pool as specified in [MIP 9](./mip-9).
+It is proposed to add an mUSD/RAI Feeder Pool as specified in [MIP 9](./mip-9) on Ethereum mainnet.
 RAI is a non-USD pegged stablecoin.
 This Feeder Pool would be the first of its kind since it allows to swap two stable assets that are not same-priced and offer efficient swaps with a Feeder Pool.

 ## Abstract